Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 Reason: To ensure that the entire ball is displayed within the screen, preventing parts of the ball from being outside the visible area.

 - Addressed the issue of ball initialization outside the screen.
-- In initBall method in InitBall class, set the yBall to a fixed x-position to ensure consistent ball generation.
+- In initBall method in InitBall class, set the ball to a fixed x and y position, which is on the top of the break.
+- In initBreak method in InitBreak class, set the break to be in the middle of the screen while first entering the levels.
+- In setPhysicsToBall method in BallPhysicsHandler class, add a return statement to prevent the ball from moving when the game has not started yet (i.e., when the SPACE key has not been pressed).

 Reason: Ensures the ball no longer goes out of bounds upon initialization.
 Prevent the ball fall out of bound.

 - Initially the ball will not bounce up when the ball hits the bottom of the screen while falling down in a straight line.
 - Add resetCollideFlags after the ball hits the bottom of the screen.